dolamroth/starlette-web/docs/common/websockets.md

 starlette_web provides `starlette_web.common.ws.base_endpoint.BaseWSEndpoint` class
 to handle all above-mentioned cases.
-The core idea is that on each receive from client, server spawns a background task to handle request, which may be finite or infinite.
+The core idea is that on each receive from client, server spawns a background task handler, which may be finite or infinite.

 Overrideable methods:
 - `_background_handler`